michalpasternak7/WG-Gesucht-scraper/README.md

 - The `get_data_lambda()` function is designed for deployment on AWS Lambda.
 It returns the scraped data as a JSON object.
 It's based on `get_data()` with the default values of `date=YESTERDAY, timeout_minutes=15`.

+1. Deploy the script as an AWS Lambda function.

 ## save_wg_list.py